ministryofjustice/offender-risk-profiler/README.md

 There is a `localstack` profile for running locally with the sqs resource provided by localstack, which can be run as a docker container.
 See https://github.com/localstack/localstack.
 In this case it is up to you to create the required queues.

-Also for tests the 'localstack-embedded' profile is used which runs localstack in a thread and configures it with the necessary queues.
+Also, for tests the 'localstack-embedded' profile is used which runs localstack in a thread and configures it with the necessary queues.

 #### Tests